slammayjammay/git-add-and-commit/README.md

 	This command quickens the commit process for individual files.
 Files can be added by providing a list of file globs.
 For example, "src/**/*" will match all files of all subfolders of "src/".
-If the given glob is a substring of a filename a match will always be made, unless the --silent option is given.
+If the given glob is a substring of a filename a match will always be made, unless the --strict option is given.
 	By default, all matches are made case-insensitively.

 	You can specify which type of git files to match by using the --only and